Charlie Kirk: Gaza War and Twelve-Day War

 Shortly after the October 7 attacks on Israel in 2023, Kirk promoted a conspiracy theory alleging the Israeli government knew that Hamas was going to launch the attack, and that Benjamin Netanyahu allowed it to go ahead as part of a plan to remain in power.
 In May 2025, Kirk opposed a bipartisan bill to expand anti-BDS laws, which punish the boycott of Israel.
 He said the bill would "only create more antisemitism, and play into growing narratives that Israel is running the U.S. government".

-Kirk opposed U.S. involvement in the Iran–Israel War, warning that a prolonged war would destabilize the region and could trigger a refugee crisis and civil war in Iran.
+Kirk opposed U.S. involvement in the Twelve-Day War, warning that a prolonged war would destabilize the region and could trigger a refugee crisis and civil war in Iran, though he maintained "full and complete trust" in Trump.

-Shortly before his death, Kirk suggested that Jeffrey Epstein had been an Israeli intelligence agent.
-Several Israeli government ministers, politicians, and political activists mourned Kirk's death, with many describing him as a "friend of Israel" and a few linking his killing to anti-Zionists.
-Netanyahu said he had recently invited Kirk to Israel, while Morton Klein said Kirk had recently accepted an invitation to speak at the Zionist Organization of America's national gala.
-In September 2025, conservative political commentator Tucker Carlson claimed that Kirk loved Israel, but disliked Israeli Prime Minister Netanyahu and was "appalled by what was happening in Gaza", and most of all he disliked that Netanyahu was using the United States to wage wars on Israel's behalf.

-Kirk opposed U.S. involvement in the Iran–Israel war while maintaining "full and complete trust" in Trump.